ShoaibShokat03/bablojs/template/README.md

 ## Complete File Structure

-Here's a comprehensive breakdown of every file and folder in BABLOJS:
+Here's a comprehensive breakdown of every file and folder in BABLOjS:

 ```
 bablojs-app/